-Trump Administration To Defang Consumer Protection Watchdog
+Trump Administration Plans To Defang Consumer Protection Watchdog

 "As a congressman he took $62,000 plus from the payday lenders.
 And now at the CFPB he's doing their bidding," says Karl Frisch, executive director of the consumer group Allied Progress.

 Of course, Mulvaney's moves could be just conservative ideology for less regulation.
-But in either case, there appear to be plenty of unhappy customers who've gotten loans from Golden Valley.
+But in either case, there appear to be plenty of unhappy customers who have gotten loans from Golden Valley.

 Robert Rogers builds customized motorcycles and guns.
 He says he was trying to help his retired mother in California after she got into one of these Golden Valley loans.
-The cost of the loan seemed really high, so he called up the company.
+The cost of the loan seemed really high, so he called the company.

 Rogers says the person who answered the call from Golden Valley wouldn't answer his questions about what the interest rate on the loan was and just kept telling him he had to pay and even threatened him — saying he'd come to his house and get the money "by any means necessary."

-"Pretty much every other word out of his mouth was F'in this and F'in that.
+"Pretty much every other word out of his mouth was F'in this or F'in that. ...
 It became like some kind of just really bad gangster movie," Rogers says.

 Golden Valley declined an interview.
-The company is officially headquartered on an Indian Reservation.
+The company is officially headquartered on an Indian reservation.
 In a court document, the company argues its loans are governed by tribal law.

 The CFPB lawsuit disagreed, saying Golden Valley makes illegal loans across the country.

 For her part, Julie Bonenfant of Detroit still hasn't paid off her debt to Golden Valley.
-And she feels "betrayed" by the president, whose appointee dropped the lawsuit.
+And she feels betrayed by the president, whose appointee dropped the lawsuit.

 "To be honest I'm really mad, really pissed, because I actually voted for Trump," Bonenfant says.
-"So knowing that his guy threw out this case that affects people like me.
-I feel kind of like stupid — just kind of like betrayed."
+"So knowing that his guy threw out this case that affects people like me, I feel kind of like stupid — just kind of like betrayed."

 Mulvaney hasn't officially offered details about why the case was dropped.
 Meanwhile, staffers at the bureau say they are worried Mulvaney will block more of their efforts to go after shady financial firms.
 He's reviewing numerous ongoing lawsuits and investigations.